 - And the complementary "5 U.S. Cent Party", which is allegedly sockpuppets hired by anti-communist organizations to combat pro-communist claims.
-Expect racism slurs when these two group clashes on fora.
+Expect racist slurs when these two groups clash on fora.

 - A supposed amateur YouTube video spoofing An Inconvenient Truth was found to have been sponsored by the DCI Group, which at the time did PR for General Motors and ExxonMobil.

 - The "Brooks Brothers Riot" (so called for the expensive clothing worn by the participants).
 The "angry mobs" outside of the recounts of the 2000 Presidential Election in Florida were made up of Republican staffers, many of whom were flown in.
+A good number of them got prime jobs in the Bush administration for their trouble.
 Robert Parry detailed the facts in Bush's Conspiracy to Riot.
 Salon.com called it Miami's Rent-a-Riot.

-- During Nicolas Sarkozy's presidential term, the French government has been caught red handed more than once: since the infamous get out dumbass incident, there has been a lot of filtering to avoid the contact between the french president and people who do not like him and members of his government have done the same thing, like putting fake shoppers in a supermarket visited by a minister, or the French president making a speech in front of an attendance of genuine employees of the factory he visited, but making sure that everyone behind him was shorter
+- During Nicolas Sarkozy's presidential term, the French government has been caught red handed more than once: since the infamous "casse-toi, pauvre con" incident, there has been a lot of filtering to avoid the contact between the French president and people who do not like him and members of his government have done the same thing, like putting fake shoppers in a supermarket visited by a minister, or the French president making a speech in front of an attendance of genuine employees of the factory he visited, but making sure that everyone behind him was shorter.

-- Workers for Parents Television Council has been accused of using AstroTurfing to bolster its pro-censorship campaigns against various television shows.
+- Workers for the Parents Television Council have been accused of using AstroTurfing to bolster its pro-censorship campaigns against various television shows.